 - The Label printer type drop-down will now reflect the printers added in Drop Zone.
 Select a printer and click Save.

 Configuration of document printer mapping by using Cloud Print

 The Computer Name field specifies a user-friendly name for the active Drop Zone installation.
 This is used to specify which Drop Zone installation should receive the documents.

 The Check Interval field specifies the frequency in which Drop Zone checks the document queue.
 This is a backup mechanism, it should not be set to low values unless it is really needed.
-The main communication to the server side is almost instantaneous and is using push notifications.
+The main communication to the server side is almost instantaneous and uses push notifications.

 The list at the bottom of the Cloud Print tab shows the document printer mapping rules.
 They are

-defined on each actor.
+defined for each actor.
 The user needs to select an actor from the Actor drop-down list to get the

 list of mapping rules.